prof-rossetti/nyu-info-2335-201905/notes/python/packages/selenium.md

 Before proceeding, we need to install a special kind of web browser called a "web driver" which the Selenium package will be able to control.

 There are options to use a Firefox-based browser, but the professor recommends you [install the Google Chrome-based "Chromedriver"](/notes/clis/chromedriver.md#installation).
 Identify the path to where you have installed `chromedriver`.
-Later we'll need to specify this location via environment variable called the `CHROMEDRIVER_PATH`.
+We'll need this value later (see `CHROMEDRIVER_PATH` variable below in the "Usage" example).

 ## Installation